singer-io/tap-google-ads/README.md

 $ tap-google-ads -c my-config.json -d
 ```

-To run he sync mode of `tap-google-ads` with the catalog file, use the command:
+To run the sync mode of `tap-google-ads` with the catalog file, use the command:

 ```bash
 $ tap-google-ads -c my-config.json --catalog catalog.json